 By making these changes, I’m now presented with some topics that could create the basis for my own ‘actionable content ideas.’

-Once I’ve decided on a topic that looks worthy, I then need to go about creating my own version that’s better than the current choices.
+Once I’ve decided on a marketing campaign topic that looks worthy, I then need to go about creating my own version that’s better than the current choices already on the search engines and on the social media platforms.

-Creating something better generally involves one or more of the following –
+Creating a better content marketing campaign generally involves one or more of the following –

 - Obtaining stats that are more current

-- Making the content more ‘fun’ to read
+- Making types of content that is more ‘fun’ to read

 - Adding more images